Journey to the “Kuroshio”

 Shark Research Lab (The Sea of Dangerous Sharks)

 Many people think the shark to be an insatiable beast, attacking humans without a moment's notice.

 But sharks in fact eat surprisingly very little, and the type of shark that attacks innocent people for no reason is limited to only a very few types.
-Here we would like to introduce the true life of sharks through a great variety of materials and artifacts, including real specimens.
+Here we would like to introduce the true life of sharks through the individuals in "The Sea of Dangerous Sharks and a great variety of materials and artifacts, including real specimens.

 Marine life found in this area

 A reconstructed model of the jaw of this extinct 16-meter long shark is now on display.
 Replica teeth have been fitted so you can feel just how big they were!
 Photography is permitted in the aquarium, so take a picture standing in the jaw to get an idea of how huge it was.